tacouto/chatbot_langchain/README.md

 This repository aims to develop a chatbot.

 Currently, the language used for communication between the user and the bot must be in English.

+The ideia is to create a data.txt file "conversation" examples between the user and the chatbot.
+For example:
+"User: Hello
+Chabot: Hello!
+How can i help you?
+User: What is the capital of Portugal?
+Chatbot: The capital of Portugal is Lisbon"

 It is used Langchain (https://python.langchain.com/docs/get_started/installation)